therealexpertai/nlapi-python/README.md

 ![png](https://raw.githubusercontent.com/therealexpertai/nlapi-python/master/chart_output.png)

-Basic Edge NL API packages dont't provide document classification, but you can create your own text intelligence engine performing document classification by using [expert.ai Studio](https://docs.expert.ai/studio/latest).
+Basic Edge NL API packages don't provide document classification, but you can create your own text intelligence engine performing document classification by using [expert.ai Studio](https://docs.expert.ai/studio/latest).

 To request classification to a custom instance of the Edge NL API simply use: